SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

     event_time_to_live = 604800

 Alarm database is not setup so make sure that any alarm_connection string in the config file is commented out.
+If alarms are configured then alarm_history_time_to_live is needed to set the lifetime of those events in the database.

 ## Manual config changes required for region interation

 **These are the settings for the test-cloud with self-signed cert on the keystone**

 ### Nova

 #### Modifications for TLS on public endpoint to `/etc/haproxy/conf.d/nova_api_os_compute` on `haproxy_hosts`